aroccon/MHIT36/README.md

 - Compile first the cuDecomp library using *_lib.sh, the resulting modules and library will be located in cuDecomp/build/lib and cuDecomp/build/include
 - Double check cuDecomp building is fine (must be compiled using HPC-SDK)
-- Single folder: contains the single GPU version of the code (see MHIT36 repository for further details), no MPI required.
-- Multi folder: multi GPU version of the code (work in progress).
-Use local.sh or leo.sh to compile and run the code (see porting status above); the multi GPU version relies on cuDecomp for Pencil Transposition and halo exchanges.
+- Folder multi: contains the source-code of the multi GPU version of the code.
+Use local.sh, leo.sh or mn5.sh to compile and run the code; the multi GPU version relies on cuDecomp for pencils transpositions and halo exchanges.
-- Autotuning of the multi-GPU version: leave pr=0 and pc=0, cuDecomp will perform an autotuning at the start finding the best decomposition (the only input is the total number of tasks).
-Everything should be automatic in the code (as it is obtained from cuDecomp variable)
+- Autotuning of the multi-GPU version: Default pr=0 and pc=0 enables autotuging (when cuDecomp is initialized), cuDecomp will perform an autotuning at the start finding the best decomposition (the only input is the total number of tasks).
+In this way, everyhting is automatic and the code does not need to be recompiled when changing the number of MPI processes.

 # Reference performance